 Auckland Art Gallery was understated yet packed with great works.
 I was especially interested in a compact selection of paintings depicting Maori tribesmen, focussing on their intricate facial tattoos and their meaning.
 It provided a fascinating insight into a history and culture I knew nothing about, but was eager to learn more.
 Entry to the art gallery is free, and is well worth a visit on poor weather days or when you’re looking for something cultural.
 Being so centrally located makes it a great morning activity from nearby accommodation in the CBD.

-The botanical gardens however are also free, and are a peaceful and open space well away from the busy city life.
+The Auckland Domain, however is also free, and offers a peaceful and open space well away from the busy city life.
 With beautiful statues, monuments and views across the garden, I’d highly recommend a casual afternoon stroll to enjoy the pristine grounds.

 Artwork from Auckland Gallery & Sky Tower from Albert Park